“The final weapon is the brain; all else is supplemental.”

-“SOF are too professional, or busy, or capable to have mental health problems…they can’t afford to be weak like that!
+“SOF are too professional, or busy, or capable.
+They can’t have mental health problems… they can’t afford to be weak like that!
 They need to be able to suck it up, stay strong, and keep going when it gets hard.”

 “I don’t have time for this mushy shit!
 Harden the f*** up, man!”

 You’ve likely heard the above before.
-Maybe you’ve said it yourself, or thought it.
-And you may erroneously believe this as truth.
+Maybe you’ve said it yourself or thought of it.
+And you may erroneously believe them as true.
 But mental health is one of the most fundamental pillars upon which one’s foundation is built, and from which all else flows.
-Bear with me here when I say no one is immune from the stressors that present mental health challenges, especially to those operating under significant pressures in the most adverse of environments.
+Bear with me here when I say that no one is immune from the stressors that create mental health challenges.
+This is especially true for those that operate under significant pressure in the most adverse of environments.

 Given these challenges, it’s perfectly acceptable to experience mental health challenges as a military member, SOF or not.
 The overall narrative about men and their mental health needs to change, especially in the military.
 The easiest way to do that is to talk about it.